Hair Testing for Drugs and Substances of Abuse

-- Legally defensible Analysis Results and Expert Reports accepted in every UK family court issued in 5 working days or less
+- Legally defensible Analysis Results and Expert Reports accepted in every UK family court issued in 5 working days on average

-- Quality assured ISO 17025 UKAS accredited testing and analysis in accordance with the Society of Hair Testing internationally agreed standards
+- Analysis in accordance with the Society of Hair Testing internationally agreed standards

 - Direct contact with our experts with over 50 years combined experience in hair drug and alcohol testing